Notice: Your browser is not supported or outdated so some features of the site might not be available.

 1.56 dB

 The peaks and dips performance is good, which indicates the headphones control their sound profile well.
-The low bass is slightly uneven, so certain frequencies lack rumble compared to higher frequencies in this range, which deliver a little extra thump.
-The mid-range is very even for a balanced voicing.
+The low bass is very balanced, with little deviation from the over sound profile.
+Similarly, the mid-range is very even for a balanced voicing.
 A small dip where the high-mids transition to the low-treble hurts the intelligibility of vocals a touch.
-The rest of the low treble is a bit over-emphasized, adding extra brightness that's somewhat harsh to vocals.
-The headphones' uneven mid-treble makes sibilants like cymbals alternatingly piercing or slightly dulled.
+The rest of the low treble is a bit over-emphasized, adding extra brightness to vocals.
+The headphones' slightly uneven mid-treble can make sibilants like cymbals alternatingly piercing or slightly dulled.

 Weighted Group Delay